dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 Hyperdb is not backwards compatible with the existing hyperdrive metadata, meaning dat clients may need to support both versions during a transition period.
-This applies both to archives saved to disk (eg, in SLEEP) and to archives received and published to peers over the network.
+This applies both to archives saved to disk (e,g., in SLEEP) and to archives received and published to peers over the network.

 No changes to the Dat network wire protocol itself are necessary, only changes